cysouw/graphicalgrammar/text/germany.md

 Josef Diringer (1878-1883) Ordinarius für Deutsch, Latein und Griechisch in Eichstätt

-practical application in second half of the book [@diringer1878: 42-60] using separate lines for subordination
+practical application in second half of the book [@diringer1878: 42-60] using separate lines for subordination, like music notation

 Further development of *Periodenbild* citing Bauer, Lehmann and Götzinger (and Becker, Herling, but there does not seem to be any links as for the graphics)